SERENADE: A Parallel Randomized Algorithm Suite for Crossbar Scheduling in Input-Queued Switches: SERENA

 \deletedHL{ SERENA is an adaptive algorithm designed to eventually converge to MWM in the sense that the weight of the matching, at any future time slot after the convergence period, is with high probability either equal to or close to that of MWM.} \deletedHL{ This adaptive algorithm}

-\addedHL{To explain SERENADE, we first explain SERENA, the algorithm it parallelizes.
+To explain SERENADE, we first explain SERENA, the algorithm it parallelizes.
 SERENA consists of two steps.
 The first step is to derive a full matching $R(t)$ from the set of packet arrivals $A(t)$.
-The second step is to {\it merge} $R(t)$ with the full matching $S(t-1)$ used in the previous time slot, to arrive at the full matching $S(t)$ to be used for the current time slot $t$.
-After we briefly describe the first step in the following, we will focus on the second step, MERGE, in the rest of this section.}
+The second step is to {\it merge} $R(t)$ with the full matching $S(t-1)$ used in the previous time slot, to arrive at the full matching $S(t)$ to be used for the current time slot $t$. \modifiedHL{ After we briefly describe the first step, } we will focus on the second step, MERGE, in the rest of this section.

-\modifiedHL{In~\cite{GiacconePrabhakarShah2003SerenaJSAC}, the set of packet arrivals $A(t)$ is modeled as an {\it arrival graph}, which we denote also as $A(t)$, as follows: an edge $(I_i, O_j)$ belongs to $A(t)$ if and only if there is a packet arrival to the corresponding VOQ at time slot $t$.
+In~\cite{GiacconePrabhakarShah2003SerenaJSAC}, the set of packet arrivals $A(t)$ is modeled as an {\it arrival graph}, which we denote also as $A(t)$, as follows: an edge $(I_i, O_j)$ belongs to $A(t)$ if and only if there is a packet arrival\footnote{\modifiedHL{According to the {\it i.i.d.} Bernoulli assumption in~\autoref{sec: background}, there is at most one packet arrival to any input port during each time slot.}} to the corresponding VOQ at time slot $t$.
 Note that $A(t)$ is not necessarily a matching, because more than one input ports could have a packet arrival (\ie edge) destined for the same output port at time slot $t$.
 Hence in this case, each output port prunes all such edges incident upon it except the one with the heaviest weight (with ties broken randomly).
-The pruned graph, denoted as $A'(t)$, is now a matching.}
+The pruned graph, denoted as $A'(t)$, is now a matching.

 This matching $A'(t)$, which is typically partial, is then randomly populated into a full matching $R(t)$ by pairing the yet unmatched input ports with the yet unmatched output ports in a round-robin manner.
 Although this POPULATE procedure alone, with the round-robin pairing, has $O(N)$ computational complexity, we will show in~\autoref{subsec: parallel-population} that it can be reduced to the computation of prefix sums and solved using the classical parallel algorithm~\cite{Ladner1980PrefixSum} whose time complexity in this context is $O(\log N)$ per port.